 More Square Shapes

-In response to the appeal of the emerald cut, but the poorer light return numbers, diamond cutters came up with cushion cuts, square modified brilliants and other square and rectangular shaped cuts with more facets that gave better light return.
+These include cushion cuts, square modified brilliants and other square shaped cuts with more facets that gave superior light return.

 As diamond lovers are given more choices its good for them to know that with fancy cuts can come caveats.